Number of Jobs

-The BLS reports the median annual wage for a registered nurse was $65,950 in 2011.
-The best-paid 10 percent of RNs made more than $96,630, while the bottom 10 percent earned less than $44,970.
-The highest wages are reserved for personal care nurses, or those working for private-sector pharmaceutical or medical-device manufacturers.
-By location, the highest-paid positions are clustered in the metropolitan areas of northern California, including municipalities in and around San Jose, Oakland, and San Francisco.
+The BLS reports the median salary for a registered nurse was $65,470 in 2012.
+The best-paid 10 percent of RNs made more than $94,720, while the bottom 10 percent earned less than $45,040.
+In 2012, the highest median salaries were earned by nurses working in government, hospitals and home health care.
+By location, the highest-paid positions are clustered in the metropolitan areas of northern California, including San Jose, Vallejo and Oakland.

-At a minimum, an entry-level nursing job requires a bachelor of science degree in nursing, an associate’s degree, or a diploma program administered in a hospital.
-The two-year associate’s degree can be a quicker and more economical route, but many graduates of associate’s programs eventually aim to complete a bachelor’s degree for a more comprehensive nursing education, and experts say that the bachelor’s degree is fast becoming the industry standard.
-For those who have already earned a bachelor’s degree in a different field, accelerated B.S.N. degree programs can take from 12 to 18 months.
-Students must also pass a national licensing examination known as the National Council Licensure Examination, and may have to meet other requirements which vary by state.
+At a minimum, an entry-level nursing job requires a Bachelor of Science degree in nursing, an associate’s degree or a diploma program administered in a hospital.
+The two-year associate’s degree can be a quicker and more economical route, but many graduates of associate’s programs eventually aim to complete a bachelor’s degree for a more comprehensive nursing education, and the bachelor’s degree is fast becoming the industry standard.
+For those who have already earned a bachelor’s degree in a different field, accelerated B.S.N. degree programs can take 12 to 18 months.
+Students must also pass a national licensing examination known as the National Council Licensure Examination, and may have to meet other requirements that vary by state.
 Many nurses choose to pursue master’s degrees in advanced-practice nursing specialties, such as a nurse practitioner or nurse anesthetist.

 “Even though there’s great growth potential, the market is still competitive,” says Donna Cardillo, RN, a speaker known as the “career guru” for nurses.
-She recommends nurses use both traditional and virtual tricks of the interviewing trade, including printing business cards for the interview process (many nurses don’t) and keeping up-to-date profiles on social-media sites like LinkedIn.
-The most effective job leads, however, come from one-on-one contacts that can be found by joining professional organizations such as state chapters of the American Nurses Association or other specialized professional groups.
+She recommends nurses use both traditional and virtual tricks of the interviewing trade, including printing business cards for the interview process (many nurses don’t) and keeping up-to-date profiles on social media sites like LinkedIn.
+The most effective job leads, however, come from one-on-one contacts that can be found by joining professional organizations, such as state chapters of the American Nurses Association or other professional groups.
 For older job seekers looking to enter the field, Cardillo recommends they play up their experience in non-nursing fields, as those experiences can show a diverse set of skills.
 Another tip: Look beyond the hospital.
-Nurses are fanning out into a host of jobs, ranging from rehab and long-term care facilities to nurse-run community clinics, schools, or corporations where preventative care and wellness are becoming a bigger focus – and a bigger source of jobs.
+Nurses are fanning out into a host of jobs, ranging from rehabilitation and long-term care facilities to nurse-run community clinics, schools or corporations where preventative care and wellness are becoming a bigger focus – and a bigger source of jobs.
 “The whole job market is shifting,” Cardillo says.